itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;Certainly, let's proceed to the next step, where we set up the materials required for the simulation in region 2.
+&emsp;&emsp;Indeed, let's proceed to the next step, where we set up the materials required for the simulation in region 2.
 In this case, we will directly use relevant materials from the MO library.

 </div>